Redmi K20

 Redmi K20 Pro and Redmi K20 (Xiaomi Mi 9T Pro and Xiaomi Mi 9T globally) are smartphones introduced by the Xiaomi sub-brand Redmi in an event held in China.
 A Premium variant for the Pro was later revealed, with the Snapdragon 855+, a new 512 GB/12 GB RAM model, a refined cooling system, and an exclusive finish.

 Specifications

 Design

+Redmi K20 Pro comes with a newer kind of gradient design.
+It resembles firmness, flame, power and mystery at the first look from our artistic point of view.